saschakala/saschakala.github.io/_posts/2020-08-24-why_i_decided_to_be_a_tech_bro.markdown

 Now we've unearthed bullet points number 4 and 5: **introvert to the core** and **it's fun**.

-And now you know all the reasons I decided to become a tech bro.
+And now you know all the reasons I decided to become a tech bro (or, rather, why I'm studying to be a software engineer).